um-grex/grex-docs/content/english/specific-soft/matlab.md

 ### Standalone Matlab runners: MCR
 ---

 MATLAB compiler, the **mcc** command can be used to compile a source code (__.m__ file) into a standalone executable.
-There are couple of important considerations to keep in mind when creating an executable that can be run in the batch-oriented, HPC environment.
-One is that there is no graphical display attached to your session and the other is that the number of threads used by the standalone application has to be controlled.
+There are couple of important considerations to keep in mind when creating an executable that can be run in the batch oriented, HPC environment.
+One is that there is no graphical display attached to your session and the other is that the number of threads used by the standalone application must be controlled.

 For example, with code __mycode.m__ a source directory __src__, with the compiled files being written to a directory called __deploy__, the following **mcc** command line (at the Linux shell prompt) could be used: